 Unfortunately, Kid #2 does not share my affinity for classic tunes.
 Or, perhaps it is only the rolling hills.
 Either way, when he made his opinion known, it also happened to be very warm outside.
 Some might even call it boiling.
-Also?
-Two of our four car windows refuse to roll down.
+To top it off, two of our four car windows refuse to roll down.
 I couldn’t make this stuff up.

 Let’s just say that we learned to never, ever allow Kid #2 to drink milk in the car again.
-According to hubs, milk turns to butter in our son’s stomach.
+According to my husband, milk turns to butter in our son’s stomach.
 We now know to always carry around a small bottle of laundry detergent for emergency clothes washing.
-We would need it two more times that trip alone!
+We would need it two more times that trip alone.

 #3.
 Twenty Restaurant and Piano Bar in Wabash, Indiana

-Picture it: soft music playing, glasses clinking, soft laughter.
-It would have been a romantic evening for little Indiana and hubs at Twenty Restaurant and Piano Bar in Wabash, Indiana but for the addition of Kid #2 (13 months at the time).
+Picture it: soft music playing, glasses clinking, low laughter.
+It would have been a romantic evening for my husband, Jeremy, and I at Twenty Restaurant and Piano Bar in Wabash, Indiana, but for the addition of Kid #2 (13 months at the time).
 We were determined to make the best of it.

 Me?
 Well, I stammered something about our baby exploding and needing something to clean up a mess (while apologizing profusely, of course).
 To their credit, they whisked it quickly (and quietly) away and were oh so nice about it.
 I sat down.
 And waited.